ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Methodology

-In order to overcome the challenges that the classification task in SDG setting poses, we propose the reconstruction-based style regularization in conjunction with the technique of channel-wise contrastive disentanglement.
-Given the source domain data $\mathcal{D}^s = \left\{ x_i^s, y_i^s \right\}_{i=1}^{N_s}$, where $x_i^s \in \mathbb{R}^{C \times W \times H}$ is an image and $y_i^s \in \{0,1\}$ is a binary cancer presence label, we aim to train a model that will generalize well to a set of unseen target domains.
-The training process is outlined on the Figure \ref{Figure:model}.
+In order to overcome the challenges that the classification task in SDG setting poses, we propose \textit{\textbf{Con}trastive \textbf{Di}sentanglement and \textbf{S}tyle \textbf{R}egularization (ConDiSR)}, a reconstruction-based style regularization in conjunction with the technique of channel-wise contrastive disentanglement.
+Our proposed method is illustrated in Figure \ref{Figure:model}.
+Our model takes a medical image $x \in \mathbb{R}^{3 \times W \times H}$ as input and produces two outputs: \textbf{1)} $\hat{y}$, a prediction of its true clinical label $y \in \{0,1,\dots,C-1\}$, and \textbf{2)} a reconstructed image at a lower scale $\tilde{x} \in \mathbb{R}^{3 \times h \times w}$, used for reconstruction-based style regularization.
+Mathematically, the model can be represented as